thomasebsmith/rhubarb-os/README.md

 automatically suggested for attached peripherals.

 Drivers are restricted so that they can only control the input from or output to a single device (or multiple of the same device).
+However, even with this restriction, malicious drivers may still be capable of damaging or taking over a system.

 ## Project Roadmap
 ### v0.1 &mdash; In Progress